varocketry/guitar-mastery-hub/public/lessons/lesson_018_5th_string_roots.md

 ---

-## 🎸 TECHNIQUE #2: Mixing 6th and 5th String Roots
+## ðŸŽ¸ TECHNIQUE #2: Mixing 6th and 5th String Roots

 ### The Strategic Decision